Academics & Advising

 Haverford's Curriculum (Required)

-Review the curriculum for Class of 2022 and later, learn more about Haverford College's curriculum, and check out curricular FAQ's.
+Learn more about Haverford College's curriculum and check out curricular FAQ's.

 Placement Exams (Required)

 All students must complete the chemistry, math, music, and writing placements.
 You must take the placement test for any field in which you intend to take a course at any point during your Haverford career, regardless of whether you also have taken AP or IB exams in these fields.
 As your plans are very likely to change over the next several years, we recommend taking the placement test for any field in which you have prior experience.